 Our caregivers are educated and trained on:

-Senior Helpers is proud to partner with the National Parkinson Foundation, where the goal is to make life better for people with Parkinson’s through expert care and research.
-NPF’s ongoing research helps people with Parkinson’s today.
-NPF’s local Chapters provide the Parkinson’s community with a range of enriching services including support groups, wellness classes and education programs.
+Senior Helpers is proud to partner with the Parkinson’s Foundation, where the goal is to make life better for people with Parkinson’s by improving care and advancing research toward a cure.
+Local Parkinson’s Foundation networks provide the Parkinson’s community with a range of enriching services including support groups, wellness classes and education programs.

-NPF provides invaluable resources for caregivers and people living with Parkinson’s.
-Their series of educational books, including Caring and Coping and Fitness Counts, can be downloaded for free or ordered through their Helpline at 1-800-4PD-INFO (473-4636).
-The Parkinson’s Today blog features a section, Caregiver Corner, devoted to the needs and perspectives of caregivers.
-In 2016, NPF hosted a Caregiver Summit, which addressed the dual role of caregivers: caring for a person with Parkinson’s, and caring for themselves.
-All sessions were recorded and can be viewed online.
-NPF also offers CareMAP, an online guide for managing advancing Parkinson’s.
-The website features 40 how-to videos and caregiver stories that provide practical and personal tips on coping with the complex problems that arise as a result of PD.
+The Parkinson’s Foundation provides invaluable resources for caregivers and people living with Parkinson’s.
+Their series of free educational books, including Caring and Coping, can be downloaded at Parkinson.org/Library or through their toll-free Helpline at 1-800-4PD-INFO (473-4636).
+The Parkinson’s Today blog features a section, Caregiver Corner, created for caregivers.
+In 2018, the Foundation will host its second Caregiver Summit to address the dual role of caregivers: caring for a person with Parkinson’s, and caring for themselves.
+All 2016 sessions can be viewed online.
+The Parkinson’s Foundation also offers free resources for caregivers and people with Parkinson’s such as: webinars, podcasts, a life-saving hospitalization kit and videos about caring for someone with advanced Parkinson’s.

 Senior Helpers® is also proud to be the exclusive in-home care sponsor of online caregiver resources for The Michael J. Fox Foundation for Parkinson’s Research (MJFF).
 MJFF uses Senior Helpers’ sponsorship to enhance its existing caregiver resources web page and related content that is shared on its blog and social media channels.
 The resources web page helps families and organizations understand how Parkinson’s disease affects families and relationships, and provides content to help these individuals understand the course of action that may be best for them.